Scaling a PropTech Startup from 3 to 15 Engineers

 -

 Embedding > outsourcing.
-The team used the client's tools, attended their retros, and understood their customers.
-This isn't body shopping — it's a genuine team extension.
+The team uses the company's tools, attends their retros, and understands their customers.
+This isn't body shopping -- it's a genuine team extension.

 -